 Diablo, Prince Fernando: Fantastic Comics #8 (Fox).
 From a secret hideout in the Pyranees, Diablo plans to divide Europe into monarchies and cast people into a state of serfdom, aided by various unscrupulous members of Europe's royal families.
 Deciding the world is weak from war, he invades France with underground tanks and germ-warfare.
 He is stopped through the brawn of Samson, and thrown over a cliff.

-Dictator's Shadow: 1941, Banner Comics 3 (Periodical House) This robed villain masterminded sabotage efforts in America.
+Dictator's Shadow: 1941, Banner Comics #3 (Periodical House) This robed villain masterminded sabotage efforts in America.
 He seemed to possess the ability to shift to a shadowy insubstantial and invisible form.
+A later issue suggests he has a ring that can create shadow duplicates of himself.
 The Lone Warrior and Dicky opposed him.

 Diller, Craig "Killer": 1939, Amazing Mystery Funnies V2#8 (Centaur).
 This gangster broke out of prison and off of death row early in 1939.
 After lying very low for six months he attempted to sneak out of New York City.
 Unfortunately for him he was trailed by Terry "Reel" McCoy.
 After attempting to kill McCoy Diller was captured by the combined efforts of McCoy and "Speed" Centaur and returned to prison.